-NASHVILLE, Tenn.
-(AP) — Country singer Randy Travis found his distinctive voice three years after a life-threatening stroke and sang "Amazing Grace" during his induction Sunday into the Country Music Hall of Fame.
+Country singer Randy Travis found his distinctive voice three years after a life-threatening stroke and sang "Amazing Grace" during his induction into the Country Music Hall of Fame.

-The Grammy-winning baritone singer battled back from the stroke in 2013 to sing again during the medallion ceremony in Nashville, Tennessee.
+The Grammy-winning baritone singer battled back from the stroke in 2013 to sing again during the medallion ceremony Sunday in Nashville.
 He was inducted along with fiddler Charlie Daniels and record producer Fred Foster.

-Fellow artists including Kris Kristofferson, Dolly Parton, Alan Jackson, Brad Paisley, Garth Brooks and more honored the three inductees with musical tributes.
+Fellow artists including Kris Kristofferson, Dolly Parton, Alan Jackson, Brad Paisley and more honored the three inductees with musical tributes.

 But it was Travis' singing that brought a stunned silence and tears to the crowd after years of rehabilitation and therapy to regain his voice.